revdotcom/revai-java-sdk/README.md

 }
 ```

 Now you will be able to connect and start the streaming session by calling the `streamingClient.connect()` method and passing in the Listener!
-You can supply an optional `SessionConfig` object to the function in order to provide additional information for that session, such as metadata or enabled the profanity filter to be used.
+You can supply an optional `SessionConfig` object, containing `metadata`, `filter_profanity` and `remove_disfluencies` as optional parameters, to the function in order to provide additional information for that session.

 ```
 Listener listener = new Listener();